Sharda University Admissions 2025

 (C) Establishment of WTO

-10. Under flexible exchange rate, when the price of domestic currency in terms of foreign currency increases, it
+9. Under a flexible exchange rate, when the price of domestic currency in terms of foreign currency increases, it

 (1) Depreciation of domestic currency